 Connecting the dots will also help us find solutions to these problems.
 Emissions from agriculture, forestry and other land-use represent around a quarter of global greenhouse gas emissions – but efforts to protect biodiversity will help reduce emissions from these sources.
 Protecting marine biodiversity will help protect the fish stocks on which many millions of people rely for protein.
 Ensuring healthy ecosystems can support sustainable agriculture, help ensure clean water, and reduce the impact of natural disasters.

-These developments, alongside the UN Sustainable Development Goals, hold the promise of a new development paradigm that could change how we think about nature and human societies.
+We need a new development paradigm that could change how we think about nature and human societies.
 It could provide a framework that ensures human prosperity grows in a manner that is in harmony with the ecosystems we rely on – if we make sure we join the dots and connect to Earth today.

 Download the report summary - Wildlife in a Warming World